 Referral Program Sharing Options

-Overview of how you can customize the Referral SaaSquatch referral sharing experience across web, mobile, social, and email marketing channels.
+How you can customize the SaaSquatch referral sharing experience across web, mobile, social, and email marketing channels.

 From each of these engagement mediums there are a number of ways that a participant in your program can share out their referral.
 This article outlines each of the available sharing mediums in your referral program, how you can configure them, and the experience users will have using them.